MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

   \ln P_{\rm eos}(\rho_f,T_f,X_{k-1}).
 \]

-Setting
-\texttt{implicit\_diffusion\_use\_brunt\_finite\_difference\_value = .false.}
-restores the previous behavior in which the stored value is the linearized EOS-partial contraction.
 The EOS partial used as the derivative coefficient is returned by the EOS at the face state:

 \[
 g_{j,f}